Go to the Students section

-This bursary is paid out in two equal instalments in November 2019 and January 2020.
+This bursary is paid out in two equal installments, as follows:

 There is an excellent support system available to students that have been in care, for example Upgrade which is an advice service regarding any problems you may be having with your studies.
 More information on support can be found at:

 When filling in your UCAS application form, you will need to indicate that you are a care leaver.
 From there, we can take the steps to help you with the support you need.
 If you have already applied and not declared that you are a care leave please contact Diane Harrison on +44 (0) 1865 484652 to establish your eligibility for a bursary and guaranteed accommodation.

 If you are irreconcilably estranged from both your parents, you are a UK student who is under 25 and you are considering full-time undergraduate study at Oxford Brookes, there is a lot of additional support that the University can offer you.